trufflesuite/vscode-ext/README.md

-# Truffle for VSCode
+# Truffle for VS Code

 > **Installation or Setup Issues?** Checkout out our [comprehensive troubleshooting guide](https://trufflesuite.com/docs/vscode-ext/installation-guide/).

-Truffle for VSCode simplifies how you create, build, debug and deploy smart contracts on [Ethereum](https://ethereum.org) and all EVM-compatibile blockchains and layer 2 scaling solutions.
+Truffle for VS Code simplifies how you create, build, debug and deploy smart contracts on [Ethereum](https://ethereum.org) and all EVM-compatible blockchains and layer 2 scaling solutions.
 The extension has built-in integration with a growing number of tools and services including [Truffle](https://trufflesuite.com/docs/truffle), [Ganache](https://trufflesuite.com/docs/ganache), and [Infura](https://infura.io/).

 ## Native IDE Debugging

 *Please note that this is a beta release of the IDE debugger and there are some known (and possibly unknown) issues that we are actively resolving.
 Feel free to review status and / or open any new issues or feature requests [here](https://github.com/trufflesuite/vscode-ext/issues).*

-Truffle for VSCode also offers comprehensive native IDE [Solidity](https://docs.soliditylang.org/) debugging support, taking advantage of VSCode's great debugging features such variables, watches, and breakpoints.
+Truffle for VS Code also offers comprehensive native IDE [Solidity](https://docs.soliditylang.org/) debugging support, taking advantage of VS Code's great debugging features such variables, watches, and breakpoints.
 No more jumping between differents tools or windows during your edit, compile, deploy, transact, debug loop.

 ![in-ide debugging example](images/ide-debugging.png)